Love & Sleep: Plot

-The previous novel is briefly addressed in the book's first section, "To the Summer Quaternary" with the pretension of being a synopsis of book a project Pierce is preparing for possible publication.
+The previous novel is briefly addressed in the book's first section, "To the Summer Quaternary" with the pretension of being a synopsis of a book project Pierce is preparing for possible publication.

 From here, the narrative shifts abruptly to Pierce's boyhood, describing his early life with his cousins near the Cumberland Mountains in Kentucky.
 While cleaning the ashes from burning garbage one day, Pierce sees some embers escape, and cause a minor forest fire.
 His older cousin, Joe Boyd, immediately blames Pierce for the whole incident and frequently arises in conversation for the rest of the novel.
 As a result of his blame, Joe Boyd often excludes from the secret clubs he forms with his siblings.
 After the death of Pierce's Aunt and his cousins' mother Opal Oliphant, the children are neither homeschooled nor attend school, and Sam Oliphant instead orders a large number of books at a time from the State Library to keep the children busy.
 Pierce finds great interest in the encyclopedias of mythology and occult, and eventually constructs his own mythology, presenting to his cousins as another secret club called the Invisible College, rival to that of Joe Boyd's.
 Sam eventually comes to request for the children a tutor, answered by a local Nun, Sister Mary Philomel, who trains the children in strict traditional Catholicism, despite Sam's antipathy for religion.
 For a short period, the children secretly shelter a girl known as Bobby Shaftoe in their home.
 The plan backfires when Bobby becomes violently ill and eventually infects the other children.
 At this point, they reveal to Sam their having her in the house.
 Her father Floyd eventually returns for her.
 When the children try to visit Bobby at her home, they are terrified by Floyd's apocalyptic threats.